-But all of that can pose a problem when you’re packing to leave.
-Sure, you only have to unpack once, so you can bring a little more than you normally would on a week- or two-week-long trip, but how much is too much?
+But all of that can pose a problem when you’re packing.
+Sure, you only have to unpack once, so you can bring a little more than you normally would on a one- or two-week trip, but how much is too much?
 What do you absolutely need to be prepared without being overprepared?
-To answer all that and more, here’s AFAR’s essential cruise packing list, complete with packing tips.
+To answer, here’s AFAR’s essential cruise packing list, complete with packing tips.

-Buy Now: Rimowa Original Cabin Suitcase, $1,050, rimowa.com
+Buy Now: Rimowa Original Check-In Medium Suitcase, $1,360, rimowa.com

 On a “closed-loop” cruise route—meaning you depart from and return to the same U.S. port, after visiting at least one foreign port of call—you are not required to bring your passport, but you will need a driver’s license or other form of photo identification.
-(If you’re flying to a domestic cruise terminal, don’t forget that you’ll need to have a Real ID to fly, starting this October.)
+(If you’re flying to a domestic cruise terminal, don’t forget that you’ll need to have a Real ID to fly, starting May 2023.)

 In addition to ID, you’ll also need: